ideal-lab5/Grants-Program/applications/cryptex.md

 - **Estimated Duration:** 5 weeks
 - **FTE:**  2.5
 - **Costs:** 8,000 USD

+Overview: At the end of this milestone, we will have a functional decentralized 'secret recovery' network, wherein an address can initiate the dkg, own a derived public key, encrypt data with it, request a reencryption key, and use that to decrypt the data.

 Goals:
 - Ability to perform ad-hoc DKG and derive a public key